-The IATA Technical Operations Group (TOG) gives airlines a voice on aircraft technical matters.
+The IATA Technical Operations Working Group (TOWG) gives airlines a voice on aircraft technical matters.
 It assists and supports the IATA Safety, Flight and Ground Operations Advisory Council (SFGOAC) in all matters relating to optimizing engineering and maintenance measures to improve safety, reliability, costs and efficiency.

 IATA's Maintenance Cost Technical Group (MCTG) is a volunteer work group dedicated to supporting Technical Operations (Maintenance & Engineering) in an environment where costs are ever increasing.

 IATA's Aircraft Leasing Technical Group (ALTG) was created under the Maintenance Cost Technical Group (MCTG) to assist in all matters relating to aircraft leasing, make recommendations related thereto, and indicate how its recommendations may be implemented.

 Operational Efficiency and Cost Management

 IATA's Operational Efficiency and Cost Management (OECM) group aims to help airlines identify and develop cost-efficient solutions, improve their overall operational cost structure, and maintain or improve service performance levels.